ogorton/dmscatter/docs/source/2_python.md

 ## Event rate spectra
-To calculate an event rate with a nonzero interaction, the user should also provide one or more of the optional EFT coupling coefficient arrays: `cpvec, cnvec, csvec, cvvec`.
+To calculate an event rate with a nonzero interaction, the user should also provide one or more of the optional EFT coupling coefficient arrays: `cp, cn, cs, cv`.
 These set the couplings to protons, neutrons, isoscalar, and isovector, respectively.
 The $0^{th}$ index sets the first operator
-coefficient: `cpvec[0]`$= c_1^p$, etc.  Finally, the user can also pass a dictionary of valid control keywords and values to the function in order to set any of the control words defined in the manual.
+coefficient: `cp[0]`$= c_1^p$, etc.  Finally, the user can also pass a dictionary of valid control keywords and values to the function in order to set any of the control words defined in the manual.